owais6153/node-sql-boilerplate/README.md

 # Node.js, Express.js Boilerplate With Sequelize ORM

 A template repository boilerplate for building RESTful APIs using Node.js, Express.js, and Sequelize and with sequelize-cli support.
-This template includes common feature specific branches to merge into your repository if needed.
+This template includes common [feature-specific branches](#feature-branches) to merge into your repository if needed.

 # Pre-requisites